Digital Regulation Platform

 Key considerations for regulators

 Regulators should create an enabling environment (governance institutions, policies and laws) for an effective roll-out of transformative technologies.
 Appropriate policies and regulatory measures include the establishment of data protection frameworks and sectoral regulatory frameworks and the promotion and adoption of international standards and international cooperation.
-Regulators should also ensure that adequate levels of privacy and security and handling of data are in place, for example by regulating against the use of data without consent and by reducing the risk of identification of individuals through data, data selection bias and the resulting discrimination by AI models and asymmetry in data aggregation.
+Regulators should also ensure that adequate levels of privacy and security and handling of data are in place, for example, by regulating against the use of data without consent and by reducing the risk of identification of individuals through data, data selection bias and the resulting discrimination by AI models and asymmetry in data aggregation.
 This also includes addressing safety and security challenges for complex AI systems, which is critical to fostering trust in AI and big data for development.

 In particular, regulators should consider the following[86]:

-Level of risk
+Level of risk defined by the EU AI Act

 It is also crucial to determine the requirement for human oversight based on the use case, its sensitivity, the complexity and opacity of the algorithm, and the potential impact on human rights – whether this implies the human is “in the loop”, “on the loop” (HOTL), or “in command” (HIC).[88]
 The framework developed by the Government of Singapore can be helpful in this regard (Figure 3).